Security

 Never give out personal information

 Always use strong passwords.
 Use security software such as antivirus protection and firewalls.
-Keep your operating system and browsers up to date since these updates can fix security issues.
+Keep your operating system and browsers up to date since these updates can fix security vulnerabilities.

 Only use our official mobile banking app linked from our website to your Android or Apple app provider.
 Never download our app from an open source.